AstraZeneca/KAZU/docs/ontology_parser.rst

     result:
         sapbert similarity: 0.7426.
 Threshold: 0.70.
 Decision -> merge into one instance of :class:`kazu.data.data.EquivalentIdSet`

 Naturally, this behaviour may not always be desired.
-You may want two instances of :class:`kazu.data.data.SynonymTerm`\\ for the term "XLOA" (despite the MONDO ontology suggesting this abbreviation is appropriate for either ID), and allow another step to decide which candidate :class:`kazu.data.data.SynonymTerm`\\ is most appropriate.
+You may want two instances of :class:`.SynonymTerm` for the term "XLOA" (despite the MONDO ontology suggesting this abbreviation is appropriate for either ID), and allow another step to decide which candidate :class:`.SynonymTerm` is most appropriate.
-In this case, you can override this behaviour with :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.score_and_group_ids`\\
+In this case, you can override this behaviour with :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.score_and_group_ids`\ .

 Writing a Custom Parser
 -------------------------

 Say you want to make a parser for a new datasource, (perhaps for NER or as a new linking target).
-To do this, you need to write an OntologyParser.
+To do this, you need to write an :class:`.OntologyParser`.
 Fortunately, this is generally quite easy to do.
-Let's take the example of the :py:class:`kazu.modelling.ontology_preprocessing.base.ChemblOntologyParser`.
+Let's take the example of the :class:`kazu.modelling.ontology_preprocessing.base.ChemblOntologyParser`.

-There are two methods you need to override :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.parse_to_dataframe` and
+There are two methods you need to override: :meth:`.parse_to_dataframe` and :meth:`.find_kb`.
-:meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.find_kb`.
 Let's look at the first of these:

 .. code-block:: python

-    DEFAULT_LABEL = "default_label"
-    IDX = "idx"
-    SYN = "syn"
-    MAPPING_TYPE = "mapping_type"
-    SOURCE = "source"
-    DATA_ORIGIN = "data_origin"
+import sqlite3

+import pandas as pd

+from kazu.modelling.ontology_preprocessing.base import (
+    OntologyParser,
+    DEFAULT_LABEL,
+    IDX,
+    SYN,
+    MAPPING_TYPE,
+)

     def parse_to_dataframe(self) -> pd.DataFrame:
         """
         the objective of this method is to create a long, thin pandas dataframe of terms and associated metadata.